Descanonge/filefinder/docs/source/usage.rst

 To manage this, we are going to use the main entry point of this package: the :class:`Finder` class.
 Its main arguments are the root directory containing the files, and a pattern specifying the filename structure.
-The pattern can later be turned into a proper regular expression which allow us to find the existing files on disk.
+That pattern allows to get filenames corresponding to given values, but also to scan for files matching the pattern on disk.

 ::